Thomas H. Ince: Life and career

 Thomas Harper Ince was born on November 16, 1880, in Newport, Rhode Island, the middle of three sons and a daughter raised by English immigrants, John E. and Emma Ince.
-His father was born in Wigan, Lancashire in 1841, and was the youngest of nine boys who enlisted in the British Navy as a "powder monkey".
+His father, John E. Ince, Sr., was born in Wigan, Lancashire, in 1841, and was the youngest of nine boys who enlisted in the British Navy as a "powder monkey".
 He later disembarked at San Francisco, and found work as a reporter and coal miner.
 Around 1887, when Ince was about seven, the family moved to Manhattan to pursue theater work.
 Ince's father worked as both an actor and musical agent and his mother, Ince himself, sister Bertha and brothers, John and Ralph all worked as actors.
 Ince made his Broadway debut at 15 in a small role of a revival 1893 play, Shore Acres by James A. Herne.
 He appeared with several stock companies as a child and was later an office boy for theatrical manager Daniel Frohman.
 He later formed an unsuccessful vaudeville company known as "Thomas H. Ince and His Comedians" in Atlantic Highlands, New Jersey.
 In 1907, Ince met actress Elinor Kershaw ("Nell") and they were married on October 19 of that year.
 They had three children.

 Ince's directing career began in 1910 through a chance encounter in New York City with an employee from his old acting troupe, William S. Hart.
 Ince found his first film work as an actor for the Biograph Company, directed by his future partner, D.W.
 Griffith.
 Griffith was impressed enough with Ince to hire him as a production coordinator at Biograph.
 This led to more work coordinating productions at Carl Laemmle's Independent Motion Pictures Co.
 (IMP).
 That same year, a director at IMP was unable to complete work on a small feature film, so in a moment of bravado, Ince suggested that Laemmle hire him as a full-time director to complete the film.
 Impressed with the young man, Laemmle sent him to Cuba to make one-reel shorts with his new stars, Mary Pickford and Owen Moore, out of the reach of Thomas Edison's Motion Picture Patents Company-—the trust that was attempting to crush all independent production companies and corner the market on film production.
 Ince's output, however, was small.
 Although he tackled many different subjects, he was strongly drawn to westerns and American Civil War dramas.